czervenka/gap/doc/settings.rst

         >>> settings.del_setting('my_setting')
         >>> settings['my_setting']
-        KeyError('Key "my_setting" not found.")
+        KeyError('Key "my_setting" not found.')

 The `settings object <../gap/conf.py>`__ is optimized for reading not for writing (which is most common way of using settings).

 Reading is cheap and lazy.
-The actual data are being read from storrage when first value is read on frontend and the data are stored in package until frontend shutdown or reload triggered by modification on other fronted.
+The actual data are being read from storage when first value is read on frontend and the data are stored in package until frontend shutdown or reload triggered by modification on other fronted.

 When a value is modified, settings writes it immediately to storage and propagates the change to the other fronteds (using memcache).

 Be careful, there is now locking mechanism.
-Your application logic must supply a mechanism how to prevent concurent writes to settings from paraller threads/frontends (this can change in future).
+Your application logic must supply a mechanism how to prevent concurrent writes to settings from parallel threads/frontends (this can change in future).